Syria, trade in focus at Putin's summit with EU

 Putin, returning weakened to the presidency after the biggest opposition protests of his 12-year rule, has warned against Western meddling.

-He has emphasized integration among ex-Soviet republics will be a priority, and made Belarus the first foreign trip of his new term, backing an authoritarian leader under EU sanctions.
+He has emphasised integration among ex-Soviet republics will be a priority, and made Belarus the first foreign trip of his new term, backing an authoritarian leader under EU sanctions.

-Additional reporting by Sebastian Moffett in Brussels and Gleb Bryanski in Moscow; Writing by Steve Gutterman; Editing by Alissa de Carbonnel and Pravin Char